How does lab color correction work?

 The automated color correction does what is very hard even for Photoshop wizards to do: it senses the areas of photos we're likely to judge them by, and it adjusts those regions to tones we expect to see.

 A: Unfortunately, no.

-A: We recommend disabling color correction in this case.
-It's automated and optimized to improve color prints.
+A: We recommend disabling color correction in this case because it's automated and optimized to improve color prints.
 You can download EZ Prints' ICC profile to soft-proof your work.

-Q: I'm a pro photographer with a SmugMug Portfolio (or Business) account.
+Q: I'm a pro photographer with a SmugMug seller account.
 Should I pay for color correction through your pro labs?

 A: It depends.
 If you enjoy adjusting all your photos and have soft-proofed using your chosen labs' ICC profiles and ordered test prints to verify, then you may wish to turn color correction off.
 If you would rather someone else do the legwork, you may find their color correction is well worth it.